iml-it/appmonitor/docs/client-php-write-plugins.md

 # Conventions #

-* custom checks are in the "plugins" subdirectory
+* custom checks are in the "plugins/checks/" subdirectory
-* naming convention: they must start with "check" + [name of your check] + ".php"
+* naming convention: they must be lowercase - [name of your check] + ".php"
 * it must be a class that extends appmonitorcheck
 * the class name must be "check" + [name of your check]
 * it needs a run method that gets an array as argument